 The Other Eyes of The Rockford Files Much like Maverick, Rockford co-creator Roy Huggins' other hit show starring James Garner, The Rockford Files delighted in poking fun at its own genre, seeding the show with numerous cock-eyed takes on the private eye.
 Here are the most memorable: Gandolph "Gandy" Fitch Created by Gordon Dawson … Continue reading What Hath Rockford Wrought?

 Created by Stephen J. Cannell & Steven Bochco The detective wore tennis shoes?
 The thing of it is, RICHIE BROCKELMAN can best be described as a younger, less cynical version of Jim Rockford.
 Played by Dennis Dugan, he comes across, in his jeans and tennis shoes, as being rather young and naive, which works to his advantage.
 But Richie is … Continue reading Richie Brockelman (Richie Brockelman, Private Eye)

 My Scrapbook Harry Tenafly meets Jim Rockford.
 It never happened, but what if it did?
 James McEachin starred as Los Angeles area private eye Harry Tenafly in the short-lived NBC Mystery Movie offering Tenafly in 1973-74.
 As a P.I., Harry was everything the television private eye of the era definitely wasn't: a happily married, middle-class family … Continue reading My Scrapbook: When Harry Met Jimbo

 Gandolph Fitch created by Gordon Dawson Marcus Hayes created by Chas.
-Floyd Johnson, Dorothy J. Bailey & Stephen J. Cannell "Gabby and Gandy - sounds like a puppet show." --Jim, on learning of the proposed new partnership, in "Just Another Polish Wedding" I loved the original Spenser for Hire, but have always wanted to see a … Continue reading Marcus “Gabby” Hayes & Gandolph “Gandy” Fitch (Gabby & Gandy)
+Floyd Johnson, Dorothy J. Bailey & Stephen J. Cannell "Gabby and Gandy--sounds like a puppet show." --Jim, on learning of the proposed new partnership, in "Just Another Polish Wedding" I loved the original Spenser for Hire, but have always wanted to see a crime show … Continue reading Marcus “Gabby” Hayes & Gandolph “Gandy” Fitch (Gabby & Gandy)

 Created by Stephen J. Cannell "Hunches don't come from any place, Jim, they're just hunches.
 That's how we solve our cases.
 We get hunches, they turn out to be right, and the case gets solved.
 Gee, I don't know how you survive as a private investigator, Jim.
 You don't seem to know any of this … Continue reading Lance White (The Rockford Files)